guy-176251/dline/README.md

     If all else fails, join the dev discord and we'll be glad to help!

-4. Run `python3 launcher.py --store-token` to store your token
+4. Run `dline --store-token` to store your token

-5. Run `python3 launcher.py --copy-skeleton` to get a template config
+5. Run `dline --copy-skeleton` to get a template config

-6. Edit `~/.config/Discline/config` to your choosing.
+6. Edit `~/.config/dline/config.yaml` to your choosing.

-7. Launch with python3
+7. Launch with `dline`

-    `python3 launcher.py`

-    *(alternatively if you have python3.6 you can simply use `./Discline.py` or `python3.6 Discline.py`)*

 ### Current Features